fabjan/calver/README.md

 # calver

-Generate a [CalVer] version string from a log of Git commits.
+Generate a [CalVer] version string from a Git log or the current time.

-Assuming you are not rewriting history in your release branches, `calver` can just be used in CI without having to use your git tags for persistence.
+`calver` is stateless and will only read your Git log or output from `date`.

 ## CalVer interpretation

 `calver` will make a version string triple that is not incompatible with the SemVer syntax: there are no leading zeroes.

+### Based on Git commits

 Given a git log, the version string `MAJOR.MINOR.PATCH` will be printed, where